TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdp.noboot/booterror-hyperv.md

 <!--issueDescription-->

-We have investigated and determined that your virtual machine (VM) <!--$vmname-->[vmname]<!--/$vmname--> is in an inaccessible state because we could not find an operation system.
+We have investigated and determined that your virtual machine is in an inaccessible state because we could not find an operation system.

 <!--/issueDescription-->